akankshanb/Bot-Engine/BOT.md

 <a name="usecase3"></a>
 ```
 Use Case3: Provide user with the ability to view all his plots.

 1 Preconditions
    User must have mattermost account.
 2 Main Flow
-   User requests to provide all his plotted graphs using this bot.
+   User requests to provide all his plotted graphs using this bot[S1]
+   User can also request the bot to provide with specific graphs within a time frame[S2]
+   Bot returns the graphs according to the requirements

 3 Subflows
-  [S1] User asks to give all the plotted graphs.
+  [S1] User asks the bot with a "retrieve" command to give all the plotted graphs.
+  [S2] User can mention the name of the specific graph or the graphs between two Dates, ex.
+From DD/MM/YY to DD/MM/YY
-  [S2] Bot will return the file of all user plotted graphs.
+  [S3] Bot will return the files according to the requirements

 4 Alternative Flows
   [E1] No plots available.
+  [E2] Incorrect data format
 ```

 <a name="implement"></a>